MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 - Text-embedding-ada-02 on Azure OpenAI for embeddings
 - GPT-35-Turbo on Azure OpenAI for chat completion

-You must have **Cognitive Services AI User** permissions to deploy models in Azure OpenAI.
+You must have [**Cognitive Services OpenAI Contributor**]( /azure/ai-services/openai/how-to/role-based-access-control#cognitive-services-openai-contributor) or higher to deploy models in Azure OpenAI.

 1. Go to [Azure OpenAI Studio](https://oai.azure.com/).
 1. Select **Deployments** on the left menu.